symfony/symfony-docs/book/doctrine/model.rst

 Databases and Symfony2
 ----------------------

-It is worth noting that Symfony2 doesn't come with an ORM or database abstraction library of its own, this is just not the problem Symfony2 is meant to solve.
-However, it provides deep integration with libraries like Doctrine_ and Propel_, letting you use whichever one you like best.
+It is worth noting that Symfony2 doesn't come with an object relational mapper (ORM) or database abstraction layer (DBAL) of its own; this is just not the problem Symfony2 is meant to solve.
+However, Symfony2 provides deep integration with libraries like Doctrine_ and Propel_, which *do* provide ORM and DBAL packages, letting you use whichever one you like best.

 .. note::